jsjoeio/100-days-twilio-twitter/logs.md

 Continued working on the chrome extension I'm building.
 I got the date picker working but the CSS needs some work. 😛
 ### Day 36: 8/14/201
 Found 20 mins to work on Chrome extension.
 I wish I could take a weekend in an @airbnb to go code and finish this thing up 😂 but hey, progress everyday is better than big gaps in development!
+### Day 37: 8/17/201
+Finally got the date picker and time picker working on my Chrome extension! 🙌🏼 The CSS will need a touch up or two but the logic works.
+Next step is constructing a URL with values!